lhcb/starterkit-lessons/first-analysis-steps/decay-tree-fitter.md

 ```python
 '[D*(2010)+ -> (D0 -> K- K+) pi+]CC'
 ```
 you can make the assumption that the (K- K+) combine to form a D0 with a specific invariant mass.
 This results in a so called *mass-constraint*.
-In addition the kaon and the pion should originate from exactly the same point in space.
+In addition the two kaons should originate from exactly the same point in space.
 If you know that your data only contains prompt D* candidates, you can constrain them to do come from the primary vertex.
 Boundary conditions like those are called *vertex-constraints*.

 Applying such kinematic constraints leads to new best estimates for the track parameters of the final state particles.
 The process of calculating those is called a *kinematic refit* and the `TupleToolDecayTreeFitter` is the algorithm that performs this task for us.